-The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish but that all should come to repentance.
+The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.
 (II Peter 3:9)

 The Scripture teaches also we do not choose the Lord, He chooses us.

 “You did not choose Me, but I chose you and appointed you that you should go and bear fruit, and that your fruit should remain, that whatever you ask the Father in My name He may give you.
 (John 15:16)

 Many passages throughout the Scripture exhort people to seek the Lord, promising them that He will be found of them.
 In addition, there is clear teaching that salvation is of the Lord and He draws to Himself whom He will.

 To emphasize one of these two truths at the expense of the other is to give a distorted picture of the Divine salvation.
 We are free to choose to join ourselves to the Lord.
 But behind the decisions of people the Spirit of the Lord is operating the will of God.